Vincent Canby: Personal life

-Canby never married, but was, for many years, the companion of English author Penelope Gilliatt, whom he survived in 1993.
-He died from cancer in New York City on October 15, 2000.
-Almost three years later, upon the death of Bob Hope, the late Canby's byline appeared on the front page of The New York Times.
+Canby never married, but was, for many years, the companion of English author Penelope Gilliatt, who died in 1993.
+He died from cancer at a hospital in Manhattan on October 15, 2000.
+Almost three years later, upon the death of Bob Hope, Canby's byline appeared on the front page of The New York Times.
 Canby had written the bulk of Hope's obituary several years before.